AIPALLC/VADE/README.md

 ## Coming Soon

 This project is currently under development and is coming very soon...
-Stay tuned to get some updates at Our [Discord](https://dsc.gg/VADE)
+Stay tuned to get some updates at Our [Discord Server](https://dsc.gg/VADE).